tdt/docs/app/controllers/docs/5.6/installation.md

 If you're using a <strong>Unix</strong> system that supports the <strong>apt-get</strong> package manager, the easiest way to meet these requirements is to perform the following commands:

     $ apt-get install apache2 php5 mysql-server php5-dev php5-memcache memcached php5-curl
+    $ pecl install dbase
     $ a2enmod rewrite

 If you're using a <strong>Linux</strong> distribution derived from the Red Hat family, or which uses the <strong>yum</strong> package manager, you may need to follow the [CentOS 6](installation_centos6) installation instructions.

 If you're using a <strong>Windows</strong> system, you'll have to download a web stack that holds the necessary requirements, such as [WAMPServer](http://www.wampserver.com/en/), plus [msysgit](http://msysgit.github.io/).

+In both cases don't forget to add the dbase.so dependency to the php.ini file, this is necessary to process SHP files.

 Set the rewrite rules in <code>/etc/apache2/sites-available/default</code> to <code>ALL</code>: